 A completed application file consists of:

-- online PSYCAS application and fee;
+- online PSYCAS application;

 - official transcripts of all courses leading to the bachelor’s degree (international students, please click for transcript guidelines);